A Complete Gili Trawangan Guide: Everything You Need to Know

 Don’t worry ladies, it is fully acceptable to lounge on the beach wearing a bikini, but you might want to throw on some clothes while walking around the island and hanging out in bars and restaurants.

-Mind the mosques
+Mind the Mosques

-Trash is an issue on Gili Trawangan.
-Again, it’s a tiny island so there’s no great way for locals to properly dispose of all the trash tourists produce.
-I always attempt to try and at least reduce the amount of plastic and trash I produce.
 I always travel with a reusable shopping bag and water bottle.
 I usually buy the largest water bottle I can find and just refill my reusable water bottle using that.
-On Gili Trawangan there are numerous restaurants and hotels that will allow you to refill your small and large water bottles for a small fee.
-I refilled mine at Le Petit Gili (located at the Night Market).
-I also never buy small bottles of water.
-Not only are they more expensive, but the amount of waste they produce is disturbing.
+On Gili Trawangan, there are numerous restaurants and hotels that will allow you to refill your small and large water bottles for a small fee.

 PIN ME FOR LATER!